Milos Accommodation – Where To Stay In Milos

 Where To Stay In Pollonia, Milos

 Pollonia is thought to have gotten its name from the old shrine of Apollo.
-As a fishing village, Pollonia is well known for its fish and seafood restaurants, and it’s also one of the most incredible places to stay in Milos, with affordable studios, family apartments, luxurious suites, and everything in between.
-Visitors can find anything they need in terms of tourist amenities, from convenience stores and shops to places to rent a car.
+The charming fishing village of Pollonia is well known for its fish and seafood restaurants, and it’s also one of the most incredible places to stay in Milos, with affordable studios, family apartments, luxurious suites, and everything in between.
+Visitors can find anything they need regarding tourist amenities, from convenience stores and shops to places to rent a car.

 The gorgeous Cycladic island of Kimolos is unlike Milos because it has not been overrun by mass tourism and has managed to keep a modest profile with a calm mood and a traditional character.
 If you like traveling to unusual places, it is a fantastic option.